alanng10/Malaysia/Docue/a.md

 Diaga meaning is not tagged with the existence of specific human kind.

+Diaga meaning is not tagged with the existence of specific outer.

 Diaga word has spell.
 The spell is:
 "D" for Done Live.